jeffpar/pcjs/blog/_posts/2023/2023-03-07-the-joys-of-old-arc-and-zip-files.md

 	-----           ------             ------  -----
 	0060            441863             237170   47%

-However, neither `PKXARC` 3.5 nor any other version I've tried so far is able to extract all the files; an "archive integrity" test using `-t` reports the same failures, and it doesn't seem to matter if the files were "squashed", "crunched", or just "stored":
+However, neither `PKXARC` 3.5 nor any other version I tried could extract all the files; an "archive integrity" test using `-t` reported the same failures, and it didn't seem to matter if the files were "squashed", "crunched", or just "stored":

 	C:\TMP>PKXARC -T CUE